tsawler/signer/readme.md

 	// create a variable of type Signature, and pass it a secret (<= 64 characters) sign := signer.Signature{Secret: secret}

-	// call the SignURL to get a signed version.
-Note that only the part after https:// or http:// is actually signed,
+	// Call the SignURL to get a signed version.
+Note that only the part after https://
-	// but you must pass the full url.
-This way, we can use the package in development without worrying about the
+	// or http:// is actually signed, but you must pass the full url.
+This way, we
+	// can use the package in development without worrying about the domain name of
-	// domain name of a particular site. signed := sign.SignURL("http://example.com/test?id=1")
+	// a particular site.
+	signed := sign.SignURL("http://example.com/test?id=1")
 	fmt.Println("Signed url:", signed)

 	// verify that a signed URL is valid, and was  issued by this application.
+Here,
-Here, valid is true if the URL has a
-	// valid signature, and false if it is not. valid := sign.VerifyURL(signed)
+	// valid is true if the URL has a valid signature, and false if it is not. valid := sign.VerifyURL(signed)
 	fmt.Println("Valid url:", valid)